 We had a tour guide in Mandalay that brought his drone along and we had fun with the kids taking some footage in Mingun.
 While we were having dinner, our fabulous tour guide from Trip With Me made a video for us which I uploaded to our Facebook page.
 Now that’s going way above and beyond and we will and truly appreciated.

 We loved our trip to Myanmar, we had a fabulous time, we never at anytime felt in fear for our safety or the kids and we found the Burmese people to be the kindest and most friendly we have come across in all our travels in South East Asia.
+We also found it very easy to travel around Myanmar, we didn’t have any issues and the trip ran very smoothly.

 We were very cautious with food though, we do tend to err on the side of caution as a good bout of food poisoning can ruin a trip and I don’t want that for the kids.
 Remember Alannah and I got it in Siem Reap!
 Also on this trip we were on overnight buses every 3rd night with no on board toilet so this would have been really difficult had anyone got sick.
 This does mean that we spent a great deal more on food than we could have had we chose to eat in markets and street stalls.
 I was happy to take that hit for the good of all!